 Enter your email below to help retrieve your password.

-Robyne Walker Murphy has been the Director of DreamYard Project's Out of School Programs (Bronx, NY) since 2008.
-Prior to this position, she had been a DreamYard teaching artist for four years.
+Robyne Walker Murphy is the director of early childhood and family programming at DreamYard Project (Bronx, NY) .
+Prior to this position, she worked with DreamYard as a teaching artist for four years and then, in 2008, was appointed director of out of school programs .
 Under Robyne's leadership, DreamYard OSP solidified their commitment to social justice pedagogy.
 In November 2012, Robyne accepted the 2012 National Art and Humanities Youth Program Award on behalf of DreamYard's Out of School Progams from First Lady Michelle Obama at a White House ceremony.

 I now know that my journey to leadership reflects the journey of many others.
 I started out as a teaching artist.
 I then became a site coordinator, then a lead teacher, and then a program director.
 The leap from teaching young people to leading a program and managing people was huge for me.
 I had been in my role as Director of Out of School Programs at DreamYard Project for four and a half years when I first learned about CAELI.
 Up to that point, I had been on a quest to figure out what it means to be a good leader.
 I kept asking myself, “What are the observable qualities of good leadership?”
 After reading about CAELI and talking with a colleague who had attended other Guild training events, I said to myself, “Okay, CAELI is going to be an experience that is going to allow me to answer this question.”